Efficient Information Retrieval for Sensing via Continuous Measurement: Quantum Sensing via continuous measurement of the emission field

 \section{Quantum Sensing via continuous measurement of the emission field}

-Let us now study the sensing of unknown system parameters via detection of the environment.
-Without loss of generality, we consider the sensing of a single quantity $\theta$, which we assume is encoded in the elementary tensors $A_{[n]}(\theta)$ constituting the environment state $\rho_{\rm E}(\theta,T)$, cf.~Eq.~\eqref{eq:MPDOenv}.
-We focus on the `local' sensing scenario, where our task is to precisely determine the true value of the unknown parameter, $\theta+\delta$, around a rough estimator $\theta$ that is already known from preliminary information, as in typical sensing experiments~\cite{RevModPhys.87.637,RevModPhys.89.035002}.
-Our primary interest in the following is to construct an efficient measurement strategy to reach the optimal sensing precision locally around $\theta$.
-With this goal in mind, let us first look at the achievable precision by familiar continuous measurement as a warm-up.
-We then introduce the optimal precision that we aim to achieve, the quantum Fisher information of the environment.
+We now introduce quantum sensing via continuous measurement, based on the MPS framework introduced above.
+Without loss of generality, we consider the sensing of a single quantity $\theta$, which we assume is encoded in the system dynamics and thus the tensors $A_{[n]}(\theta)$.
+We focus on the `neighborhood' sensing scenario, cf. Fig.~\ref{fig:fig1}, where our task is to precisely determine the true value of the unknown parameter, $\theta=\theta_0+\delta$, around a rough estimator $\theta_0$ that is already known from preliminary information, as in typical sensing experiments~\cite{RevModPhys.87.637,RevModPhys.89.035002}.
+Our primary interest in the following is to construct an efficient measurement strategy to reach the QCRB in the neighborhood of $\theta_0$.
+To this end, we will first introduce the achievable precision by continuous measurement, as quantified by the (classical) Fisher information (FI).
+We will then discuss the optimal precision that we aim to achieve, the QFI of the emission field.